 And what a beautiful ceremony it was!
 There’s just something so incredible about this venue — the atmosphere felt so warm and wholesome with the foliage decorating the byre walls and the old stable troughs.
 The stone walls and wooden doors radiate the ancient Scottish heritage and emotions were running high as everyone sat in such a unique space, watching Narelle and Martin say their vows.

 And when they emerged from the Byre into the glowing autumn sunshine as husband and wife, everyone knew the festivities were ready to begin.

 While everyone was getting started on the bubbly, we headed over to the walled garden in the golf buggy to capture some wedding portraits of the bride and groom.
 Did I mention it was a gorgeous autumn day?
 We couldn’t have asked for better weather.
 Golden light shone down over the scene and made for some truly exquisite wedding portraits.
 The couple were back to their friends and family in no time to rejoin the party.

 Wedding portraits are an important part of the photography for most couples and although I am a documentary wedding photographer I love the short time I spend with the couple taking their wedding portraits.
 I work quickly with the minimum of fuss to create a wonderful series of natural portraits that won’t feel fake or awkward.
 This part of the day rarely takes more than 20 minutes and I’ll have you back to your family and friends in no time – after all, it’s a wedding not a photoshoot!

-The sun was out through teh reception, but when night finally rolled around bringing a chill to the air, the fire bowls provided great atmosphere and much-needed heat.
+The sun was out through the reception.
+Having said that, when night finally rolled around there was a chill in the air.
+Not to worry, the fire bowls provided great atmosphere and much-needed heat.
 The reception was packed with Ceilidh dancing, hilarious speeches and all-around high energy with mass participation!